 Space-time is often likened to a fabric that sags in the presence of mass, such as galaxies, stars, or planets.
 When a massive object moves around, the gravitational field around it changes accordingly.
 As a result, curves in space-time propagate outward from the object, forming "gravity waves" similar to the ripples left by a bug darting across a still pond.

 Most of the time, these waves are too weak to be detected with current technological means.
-For this reason gravity waves have never been directly detected.
-On occasion, however, violent celestial events like the collisions of stars or black holes produce disturbances so large that scientists on Earth just might be able to detect them.
+For this reason gravity waves have been wildly difficult to directly detect.
+On occasion, however, violent celestial events like the collisions of stars or black holes produce disturbances so large that scientists on Earth would be able to detect them.
+Such is the case with the waves detected in 2016, believed to have been produced by the collision of two black holes over a billion years ago.

 To measure effects as subtle as gravitational disturbances from distant sources, the LIGO observatory is equipped with an instrument of extraordinary size, precision, and stability: the mother of all interferometers.
 In the case of LIGO, the interferometer is a tool used to precisely measure the time it takes light to traverse each arm of the L-shaped structure.
 Each arm is an astonishing 2.5 miles (4 km) long, with mirrors suspended at the ends.
 Laser light enters the instrument from the corner of the L and is split into two beams, each of which is then allowed to bounce back and forth repeatedly in its respective arm.